sasa1977/site_encrypt/README.md

 ## Dependencies

 - [Certbot](https://certbot.eff.org/) >= 0.22 (ACME client used to obtain certificate)
-- openssl - used in the local ACME server to sign CSRs

-I have plans to replace both with a native implementation in Elixir, but can't promise when will that happen, or if it will happen at all.
+I have plans to replace Certbot with a native implementation in Elixir, but can't promise when will that happen, or if it will happen at all.

 ## Using with Phoenix